Employee Manual - Field Employees - English

 Punctuality and Absence

-Your regular attendance on the job is necessary for the Company to meet its commitments.
-If you are late or miss work, you make it difficult for your crew to work effectively.
-If you must be late or miss work, you should notify the office as early as possible so that your job can be covered and your crew members are not delayed.
-If you do not call and do not present yourself for work you are subject to termination.
+Your regular attendance is necessary for the Company to meet its commitments.
+If you are late or miss work, it makes it difficult for your crew to work effectively.
+If you must be late or miss work, notify the office as early as possible so your job can be covered and your crew is not delayed.

 Uniform Standards

-2. Shirts must be tucked in at all times when on the clock
+• Shirts tucked in at all times

-4. Only company-issued hats or neck gators are acceptable
+• Only company-issued hats or neck gaiters

-7. Beards must be neatly trimmed
+• Beards neatly trimmed

-9. No more than two buttons can be undone on a shirt
+• No more than two buttons undone

-10. Shirt cuffs must be buttoned or neatly rolled up
+• Shirt cuffs buttoned or neatly rolled

 Pay Check Procedures